-- 1.1 The aims of the matching procedure are: - To match as many jobs as possible to national evaluation profiles in the most efficient manner possible avoiding the need for many local evaluations. - For the matching process to be carried out by a joint team and to secure outcomes which accurately reflect the demands of the job.
+- 1.1 The aims of the matching procedure are: - To secure outcomes which accurately reflect the demands of the job and ensure equality of pay. - To match as many jobs as possible to national evaluated profiles in the most efficient manner possible avoiding the need for many local evaluations. - For the matching process to be carried out by a partnership panel of trained practitioners.